tuxtof/SE-Training-Automation-Calm/lab8/calm_workshop_lab8_marketplace.rst

 Getting Familiar with the Tools

 1. Connect to https://[10.x.x.39]:9440
-2. Login to Prism using your credentials
+2. Login to Prism Central with admin user and using the HPOC credentials
 3. Click on the Apps tab across the top of Prism

 Part 2: Blueprint Workspace - Publish Blueprints